JoshuaCHartman/BlueBadgeCasino/README.md

 - Username / the email you used above, or a seeded account’s username
 - Password / the password you used above, or a seeded account’s pwd

-3. Hit send.
+3. Use the drop down box on the left to select **POST**.
+Hit send.
 A **token** should be returned in the body of the response.
 Highlight and copy the contents of the token (everything between quotation marks).

 **Using the token:**
 1. Under the Headers tab, add the following parameters under **KEY / VALUE** :